 How Long Do Talking Stages Last Before Dating?
+The Honest Answer

 How Long Do Talking Stages Last Before Dating

-What Exactly Is the Talking Stage?
+What Is the Talking Stage, Exactly?

 Before we talk about how long it lasts, let us make sure we understand what the talking stage actually is.